Otto-Cline/StockSentinal/README.md

-# Stock Sentinal - A Market Sentiment Analyzer
+# Stock Sentinel - A Market Sentiment Analyzer

 A Java-based tool that scrapes the most recent finance articles and provides an analysis of their sentiment, determining the current status of the market.